mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 <!---->
 <h2 style="margin-bottom:4px;">THANK YOU</h2>

-### VICTORIA TRIATHLETES
-Whether we know each other from Crystal Pool, other races or some other setting, seeing a familiar face in a crowd of strangers made for a better experience for me.
+VICTORIA TRIATHLETES &mdash; Whether we know each other from Crystal Pool, other races or some other setting, seeing a familiar face in a crowd of strangers made for a better experience for me.

-Kevin Nunn &bull; Matt Patriquin &bull; Jason Ball and Katie Quast &bull; Chris Mavrikos &bull; Jim Runkel &bull; Chritsy Gain &bull; Tammi Carter
+Jason Ball and Katie Quast &bull; Matt Patriquin &bull; Kevin Nunn &bull; Chris Mavrikos &bull; Jim Runkel &bull; Chritsy Gain &bull; Tammi Carter

 ---